 Investing in gold has long been a strategy for preserving wealth and withstanding economic uncertainties.
 Two popular avenues for gold investment are gold exchange-traded funds (ETFs) and physical gold.
 Both Gold ETFs and physical gold have proven to be valuable assets in the investment landscape.
 Both hedge against inflation and currency devaluation despite their fundamental differences.

+The first gold ETF was introduced as an investment product in 2006.
 The two largest gold ETFs are the SPDR Gold Shares (GLD) and the iShares Gold Trust (IAU).
 Another popular product is the Van Eck Gold Miners ETF (GDX), which is made up of companies in the gold mining sector.
 It's the most heavily traded ETF that tracks gold mining stocks.
 All of these gold derivatives are popular choices for investors who want exposure to gold without holding any physical metal.

 Gold, known for its stability and historical store of value, attracts a diverse range of investors.
 As a globally accepted currency, gold’s value tends to rise as fiat currencies decline.
 Both ETFs and physical gold benefit primarily as investments from the spot gold price rising.
 In both cases the intrinsic value of gold helps protect the purchasing power of retail investors and investment funds alike.